-The Chair of the Archaeology Committee takes on the role of DGS in coordinating the MA and PhD exams in archaeology and informing the students of the results; he or she also advises the Chair as needed on course offerings in archaeology, on travel awards for students in archaeology, and on graduate student teaching appointments in archaeology.
+The Director of the Archaeology Program takes on the role of DGS in coordinating the MA and PhD exams in archaeology and informing the students of the results; he or she also advises the Chair as needed on course offerings in archaeology, on travel awards for students in archaeology, and on graduate student teaching appointments in archaeology.

 The DUS is responsible for coordinating the advising of undergraduate majors and minors and handling all bureaucratic matters pertaining to undergraduate degree programs; the DUS also chairs the Undergraduate Committee.